 Sure, the truth is If you used to eat meat, you may already have enough B12 stored in your body to be recycled and re-used for up to twenty or thirty years.

 Moreover, those who insist that you may at risk of a vitamin b12 deficiency as a vegetarian are as likely to be deficient as you are.
 That's because B12 deficiency tends to be caused more often by poor absorption than by inadequate intake

 Vegetarians Vitamin Needs

-There are four major groups of vegetarians, in relation to the kind of food they eat and the vitamins they generate from these food sources.
+There are four major groups of vegetarians, relating to the kind of food they eat and the vitamins they generate from these food sources.

 Because vegetarians' vitamin supplies are somehow made limited, they are also subjected to vitamin D deficiency.
 The need for this vitamin can be satisfied by exposure to direct sunlight because vitamin D is synthesized by the body's skin.

 Zinc is a mineral that most vegetarians need more.
 That is because this is much needed for improved growth among teenagers.